errantlinguist/jtextgrid/README.md

 Instructions
 --------------------------------------------------------------------------------
-- To generate a Javadoc, run 'ant'.
+- To generate a Javadoc, run `ant`.